Union Busting and Workplace Resistance

 Tyler Calabrese

 Tyler Calabrese is a PhD student at Boston University's Faculty of Computing and Data Sciences, working with Allison McDonald.
 Previously, he worked as a Software Developer at Strike Technologies and earned his Bachelor's in Computer Science and English from Tufts University.
-His research interests include usable privacy and security, particularly in the context of police surveillance.
+His research interests include usable privacy and security, particularly in the context of state and workplace surveillance.